-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority, the removal of the special condition regarding changes to existing pollutants or addition of new pollutants to the treatment facility, however additional pollutant loading must be reviewed under the antidegradation policy, and the removal of special conditions requiring gates and warning signs as the facility has already demonstrated compliance with 10 CSR 20 Chapter 8 requirements, but the facility must remain sufficiently secured to restrict access per special condition 9.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System.
+The revision of reporting Non-Detects.
+The removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 10.
+The removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority.
+The removal of the special condition regarding changes to existing pollutants or addition of new pollutants to the treatment facility, however additional pollutant loading must be reviewed under the antidegradation policy.